 Our Top 10 Favorite Experiences

 In the six months we lived in Medellin, we tried to see and experience everything.
-We gave the touristy things a go (to be able to tell you if any are worth it are not) and explored all sorts of spots even locals had no idea about.
+We gave the touristy things a go and explored all sorts of spots even locals had no idea about.

 Of all our amazing (and not-so-amazing) adventures, these were our top 10 absolute favorites (in no particular order):

-- Hike Parque Arvi through the back door
+- Hiking Parque Arvi through the back door

-- Forget Narcos and do the real walking tour
+- Forgetting Narcos and doing the Real City walking tour

-- Gorge on as many menu del dias as you can
+- Gorging on as many menu del dias as we could all over the city

-- Eat the most humongous piece of “mega-bacon” we’ve ever seen at La Gloria de Gloria
+- Eating the most humongous piece of “mega-bacon” we’ve ever seen at La Gloria de Gloria

-- Spend an afternoon checking out the highlights in Laureles
+- Spending an afternoon checking out the highlights in Laureles

-For all the details on these amazing experiences, a handful more that just barely missed the list, and ones we recommend not to do, check our atypicial guide of things to do in Medellin.
+For all the details on these amazing experiences, a handful more that just barely missed the list, and some things we recommend not to do, check our atypicial guide of things to do in Medellin.